microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 6. Click on ‘Run’ to run your query.

-😀 Congradulations!
+😀 Congratulations!
 You have finished the lab! 😀